 I have had a number of projects this winter.
 One of course is the 3-D board game that is complete and I should be posting some new pictures of it in about a month or so.
 Another project this winter was a shrine to St. Hubert at the woods.
 I’ve been wanting to make this for a number of years but just never go around to it.
 A couple of years ago we cut a poplar tree down but left the stump nice and high so that we could do something with it.
 I had thought of carving it but I really didn’t think I had the time or the skill to do the job that would like to do on a statue.
 Instead I settled on a shrine to St. Hubert.
 For those who do not know St. Hubert is the patron of hunters, which is ironic since his conversion had him give up the hunt.
 Over the years I have begun to incorporate him in and his intercessions into my prayers particularly when I hunt or am at the woods.
 This past year was a great year of hunting.
 I saw lots of deer nothing big but it was always a nice time in the woods whenever I would sit.
 For me seeing nature and spending some safe and quiet time in the woods is more important than getting “monster” buck.
 Don’t get me wrong I’d love to see a big buck but realistically with my schedule it’s more likely […]

-Last GenCon I had a brain storm to turn the Fantasy Flight Game of “Game of Thrones” into a 3D map board and use 15mm miniatures to represent the troops.
-The idea came from seeing a big map board of an old game called “Kingmaker” at some gaming conventions in about 10 years ago.
-The guys who made it used miniatures to play the game and that sight always remainded in my mind.
+Last GenCon I had a brain storm to turn the Fantasy Flight Game “Game of Thrones” into a 3D map board and use 15mm miniatures to represent the troops.
+The idea came from seeing a big map board of an old game called “Kingmaker” at some gaming conventions about 10 years ago.
+The guys who made it used miniatures to play the game and that sight always remained in my mind.
 So after playing “Game of Thrones” for a couple years I realized that I could make a pretty cool thing by turning this 2D map into a 3D map board.
 I emailed Fantasy Flight Games and got permission to do the project and I think they also plan to sponsor some games at this coming GenCon that our Club will be putting on.
 The Board has come along nicely.
 It is roughly 2 ½ times the size of the board game map.
-I began by buying the base board to glue everything to.
+I began by buying the base board.
 I then cut out the map and the provinces and kept gluing them to other poster boards and building up the layers.
 This gave it a topographical map look and after this part was finished I added mountains and various terrain making materials to make the map to make it look life like from a ravens view, all be it a space ravens view.
 To represent the game components such as castles and strongholds I sculpted the pieces and then cast them.
-The figures […]
+The figures I purchased and painted up to match […]

 Our youth group has a Halloween party every year and since coming to my parish I always put on a zombie game for the kids.
 Zombies are all the rage right now and there are plenty of kids who are interested in playing.
 It also allows me set up some the things I’ve made lately and somewhat play a game since it’s very hard for me to get together with friends to play because of distance and schedule.
 It was a very basic game with simple rules to play fast to try and keep their attention.
 12 players split in two teams.
 One team was trapped on the roof of the post office.
 The other team was in the other corner defending a safe zone and the goal was to link up in the safe zone.
 The best part of the zombie game is that all the players work together to try and win.
 As with most games the kids played two different styles.
 There were the players who tried and sneak around and make their way to the safe zone and then there were the players who charged head long into danger and tried to fight their way through.
 The team in the safe zone tried to clear the way for the others as they moved.
 Sometimes they were successful.
 By the end of the game about five of the players had meet their end while the others made their way to the safe zone.
 Fun was had.
 And […]